|

 - leave early

-- best planning tip
+- online planning tip

-plan a California trip is to start looking at your travel distances online.
-Web sites like Google Maps, Yahoo Maps, or MapQuest can help in determine your route, but whatever you do: DO NOT RELY on these printed (online) maps alone.
-If you hit the road with only a one page print out, without carrying any other types of regional maps you may be in for a frustrating or longer route, or miss everything by taking only freeways.
+The easiest way to plan a California road trip is to research your travel distances online in advance.
+Web sites like Google Maps, Yahoo Maps, or MapQuest can help in determine your route and study the local terrain.
+Whatever you do: DO NOT RELY on these printed (online) maps alone.
+If you hit the road with only a one page print out without carrying any other types of regional maps you may be in for a frustrating or longer route, or miss everything by taking only freeways.
+Don't count on any good cell phone coverage in rural regions, much less a digital 4G network.

 .